 Trevor Timm is a co-founder and the executive director of the Freedom of the Press Foundation.
-He is a journalist, activist, and lawyer whose writing has appeared in the New York Times, The Guardian, USA Today, The Atlantic, Al Jazeera, Foreign Policy, Harvard Law and Policy Review, and Politico.
+He is a journalist, activist, and legal analyst whose writing has appeared in the New York Times, The Guardian, USA Today, The Atlantic, Al Jazeera, Foreign Policy, Harvard Law and Policy Review, and Politico.
 He also writes a column on press freedom for Columbia Journalism Review.

 Trevor formerly worked as an activist at the Electronic Frontier Foundation.
 Before that, he helped the longtime General Counsel of The New York Times, James Goodale, write a book on the Pentagon Papers and the First Amendment.
 He received his J.D. from New York Law School.